 What does it mean to say that Christ was made sin for us?
 Dr. Ron Rhodes has some pertinent observations here:

-This point is rather weak considering the background of the Old Testament sacrificial system, which is all about the transfer of guilt.
+This point is invalidated because of the background of the Old Testament sacrificial system, which is all about the transfer of guilt.
 Look at Genesis 22, Leviticus 16, and Exodus 12.
-In all three cases, there is an innocent substitute.
-The lamb died in the place of a person, etc. It does not require a genius to properly understand these passages.
+In all three instances, there is an innocent substitute provided.
+The lamb died in the place of a person, etc.